History of Cusco: Independence

 Cusco in 1885.
 Photo by Ernst W. Middendorf.

 As a result of the Bourbon Reforms and, also because of the Potosí's mita system of mandatory unpaid personal services and abuse of corregidores and judges toward mineworkers, in 1780 the city of Cusco was convulsed by the movement initiated by the cacique José Gabriel Condorcanqui, better known as Túpac Amaru II, that rose against the Spanish administration.
 His uprising was suppressed after several months of fighting in which he put the viceroyalty authorities stationed in Cusco in check.
 Túpac Amaru II was defeated, taken prisoner and executed with almost all his family in the Plaza de Armas of Cusco.
 Even today, the chapel that served as prison to the hero remains on the side of the church of la Compañía de Jesús.
 This movement rapidly expanded throughout the Andes and influenced the South American emancipatory process.
 Under this revolution the Real Audiencia of Cusco was established and there was a migration of several noble families of Spaniards to the cities of Lima and Arequipa fearful of indigenous reactions.
 These migrations, together with the commercial decay generated by the creation of the Viceroyalty of the Río de la Plata that removed a leading role to the city as a crossing point for travelers and merchants, explain the decay suffered by the city in the 19th century.

 The defeat of Túpac Amaru II did not diminish the libertarian concerns in Cusco.
-In 1805, conspired to undermine the Spanish might Gabriel Aguilar, Manuel Ubalde and other leaders.
-On October 9 and November 5, 1813, attempted to rise in arms in Cusco José and Vicente Angulo, Gabriel Béjar, Pedro Tudela and Juan Carvajal (Rebellion of Cuzco) seconded by Peruvian officers of the Royalist army linked to the Argentine patriotic army of Manuel Belgrano, who was fighting in Upper Peru.
+In 1805, Gabriel Aguilar, Manuel Ubalde and other leaders conspired to undermine the Spanish might.
+On October 9 and November 5, 1813, José and Vicente Angulo, José Gabriel Béjar, Pedro Tudela and Juan Carvajal attempted to rise in arms in Cusco (Rebellion of Cuzco), seconded by Peruvian officers of the Royalist army linked to the Argentine patriotic army of Manuel Belgrano, who was fighting in Upper Peru.
 On August 3, 1814, they achieved their purpose, making the first proclamation of the independence of Spanish power and organized a military campaign in three fronts: Huamanga (Ayacucho), Arequipa and the Upper Peru, with Brigadier Mateo Pumacahua as revolutionary military chief.
 After a successful advance of several months the libertarian effort was frustrated by the military expertise of the Royalists, who defeated the insurgents in the Battle of Umachiri, on February 12, 1815.
 On April 21, in Cusco, Pumacahua and the main insurgent leaders were executed.

 On the eve of the independence, the Intendancy of Cuzco, formed in 1784, included the provinces of Cusco, Abancay, Aymaraes, Calca-Lares, Urubamba, Cotabambas, Paruro, Chumbivilcas, Tinta (originally called Canas-Canchis), Quispicanchi and Paucartambo.
 The population of the intendancy did not vary much in the independence era, from 216,282 inhabitants in 1796 (according to the census of Viceroy Francisco Gil de Taboada, who ruled the Viceroyalty of Peru during the reign of Charles IV of Spain), to 216,382 in May 1822, on the occasion of the elections to the first Republican Congress.